flenniken/statictea/docs/unicodes.md

 * [unicodes.nim](../src/unicodes.nim) &mdash; Nim source code.
 # Index

-* [cmpString](#cmpstring) &mdash; Compares two utf8 strings a and b.
+* [cmpString](#cmpstring) &mdash; Compares two UTF-8 strings a and b.
 * [stringLen](#stringlen) &mdash; Return the number of unicode characters in the string (not bytes).
 * [githubAnchor](#githubanchor) &mdash; Convert the name to a github anchor name.
 * [bytesToString](#bytestostring) &mdash; Create a string from bytes in a buffer.
-* [validateUtf8String](#validateutf8string) &mdash; Return the position of the first invalid utf-8 byte in the string else return -1.
+* [validateUtf8String](#validateutf8string) &mdash; Return the position of the first invalid UTF-8 byte in the string else return -1.
+* [sanitizeUtf8](#sanitizeutf8) &mdash; Sanitize and return the UTF-8 string.
 * [utf8CharString](#utf8charstring) &mdash; Get the unicode character at pos.
-* [firstInvalidUtf8](#firstinvalidutf8) &mdash; Return the position of the first invalid utf-8 byte in the string if any.
+* [firstInvalidUtf8](#firstinvalidutf8) &mdash; Return the position of the first invalid UTF-8 byte in the string if any.
 * [parseHexUnicode16](#parsehexunicode16) &mdash; Return the unicode number given a 4 character unicode escape string like u1234.
 * [parseHexUnicode](#parsehexunicode) &mdash; Return the unicode number given a 4 or 8 character unicode escape string like u1234 or u1234u1234 and advance the pos.
 * [parseHexUnicodeToString](#parsehexunicodetostring) &mdash; Return the unicode string given a 4 or 8 character unicode escape string like u1234 or u1234u1234 and advance the pos.

 # cmpString

-Compares two utf8 strings a and b.
+Compares two UTF-8 strings a and b.
 When a equals b return 0, when a is greater than b return 1 and when a is less than b return -1.
 Optionally ignore case.

 ```nim
 func cmpString(a, b: string; insensitive: bool = false): int